Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

 \subsubsection{Optical quantum memories}

-Quantum agents are distinguished from their classical counterparts when their memory registers remain coherent for long periods of time (compared with the timescales for interacting with the world and processing information).
-Such quantum memories are currently of interest for quantum information processing, with some of the leading candidates being optical memories, i.e. memories used to store information initially encoded in an optical mode.
-These can be modeled as measurements where the optical mode is the system to be measured, and the memory mode represents the observer.
-It has been demonstrated that photon storage in an off-resonant Raman quantum memory is equivalent to a beamsplitter interaction between a flying photon mode ($a^\dagger$) and a stationary spin-wave excitation ($b^\dagger$) \cite{Reim2012,England2016}.
+If the environment's action on a photodetector can be sufficiently tamed, it becomes more than a mere measurement.
+It becomes a quantum memory for an optical mode.
+Such a memory is not beholden to any particular optical observable.
+Its dynamics are described by \quesurements{} where the optical mode is the system to be measured, and the memory mode represents the \sensor{}.
+It has been demonstrated that photon storage in an off-resonant Raman quantum memory is equivalent to a beamsplitter interaction between a flying photon mode ($a^\dagger$) and a stationary spin-wave excitation ($b^\dagger$) \cite{Reim2012,England2016} (see Fig. \ref{fig:memorybs}).
 The `reflectivity' in this beamsplitter interaction is given by the storage efficiency of the memory which can, in theory, approach unity \cite{Nunn2007}.
 This storage process acts like a SWAP between the bosonic optical and spin-wave memory modes.
-The information transferred between the system and observer is in the number basis: any coherent sum of photon number in the optical mode is mapped onto the spin-wave mode, and, conversely, any spin-wave excitations mapped onto the exiting optical mode.
-In quantum memory experiments, where the goal is to store the optical mode, great effort is taken to ensure that there are no initial excitations of the spin-wave, i.e. the memory state is $\ket{0}_\Ob$.
-Light in a single mode initially in the state $\ket{\psi}_\S$ is then completely absorbed and the final state is $\ket{0}_\S\ket{\psi}_\Ob$.
+Any superposition of photon number states in the optical mode becomes the same superposition of spin-wave excitations in the spin-wave mode and vice versa.

 Perfect or near-perfect quantum memories are yet to be demonstrated, but it is reasonable to expect that such devices will exist in the not-too-distant future, most likely with some type of error correction mechanisms to increase coherence times.
-It is moreover likely that at least some of these memories, in particular those directly connected to communication channels and sensing devices, will be optical memories with a mechanism that resembles the one sketched above: i.e. a SWAP operation between an incoming light mode and the degree of freedom used to store the information.
-It is then certainly conceivable that a sufficiently advanced quantum computer will interact with the world mostly through swap measurements.
-We will revisit this point in Sec. \ref{sec:qcomputers}.
+Some of these memories, in particular those directly connected to communication channels and sensors, will likely be optical memories with a mechanism that resembles a SWAP operation with an incoming light mode.
+A sufficiently advanced quantum computer might interact with the world mostly through swap \quesurements{} (see Sec. \ref{sec:qcomputers}).